TYPO3-extensions/sphinx/Documentation/UsersManual/SphinxDocumentationEditor/Index.rst

 Editing a document
 ^^^^^^^^^^^^^^^^^^

-The pencil icon loads the the "Ace editor" (http://ace.ajax.org/).
+The pencil icon loads the "Ace editor" (http://ace.ajax.org/).

 This editor lets you quickly update the corresponding chapter and recompile the documentation if you click on toolbar icon "save and close":